carsontang/overwatch-vision-analytics/README.md

 * vary the background so that it's not just one solid color, but also horizontal and vertical stripes
 * account for the ult charge moving when the player jumps
   * to account for jumping, use a larger bbox to capture the ult charge, and remove the yellow ult meter with some image processing

+## Flaws
+* validation data isn't uniform.
+Not all numbers are completely within the 28x28 box, nor are they centered.
+Jumping hasn't been factored in.
+* train and validation data might not be prepared the same way.
+They need to be preprocessed consistently.
+* only training with 8 epochs, try more to prove that the network is overfitting.